gkwa/distinctdeer/README.md

 3. Automatically mark the selected name as "used" in the source markdown file
 4. Copy the selected name to your clipboard for immediate use

 [^1]: The project names are systematically generated using Claude with specific prompting for consistency.
-See the section for details [Project Name Generation].
+See the section for details [#project-name-generation].

 ## Motivation